-That slumbers not nor sleeps, could see no lack, This prayer pray: "Lord God! thy will be done, Thy holy will, howe'er it cross my own."
-Hard labour this for flesh and blood ! too hard For most it seemed.
-So turning, they the tree Derided as mere bramble, that could bear No fruit of special taste; and so set out Upon ten thousand different routes, to seek What they had left behind-to seek what they Had lost; for still as something once possessed And lost, true happiness appeared.
+Hard labour this for flesh and blood! too hard For most it seemed.
+So, turning, they the tree Derided as mere bramble, that could bear No fruit of special taste; and so set out Upon ten thousand different routes, to seek What they had left behind, to seek what they Had lost; for still as something once possessed And lost, true happiness appeared.
 All thought They once were happy; and even while they smoked And panted in the chase, believed themselves More miserable to-day than yesterday, To-morrow than to-day.
 When youth complained, The ancient sinner shook his hoary head, As if he meant to say, Stop till you come My length, and then you may have cause to sigh.
-At twenty, cried the boy, who now had seen Some blemish in his joys, How happily Plays yonder child that busks the mimic babe, And gathers gentle flowers, and never sighs!
+At twenty, cried the boy, who now had seen Some blemish in his joys, How happily Plays yonder child that busks the mimic babe, And gathers gentle flowers, and never sighs !
 At forty, in the fervour of pursuit, Far on in disappointment's dreary vale, The grave and sage-like man looked back upon The stripling youth of plump, unseared hope, Who galloped gay and briskly up behind, And, moaning, wished himself eighteen again.
-And he of threescore years and ten, in whose Chilled eve, fatigued with gaping after Hope,

-Earth's freshest verdure seemed but blasted leaves, Praised childhood, youth, and manhood; and denounced
+And he of threescore years and ten, in whose Chilled eye, futigued with gaping after hope, Earth's freshest verdure seemed but blasted leaves, Praised childhood, youth, and manhood; and denounced

 Old age alone as barren of all joy.

 Decisive proof that men had left behind

 The happiness they sought, and taken a most

 Erroneous path; since every step they took

 Was deeper mire.
 Yet did they onward run,

-Pursuing Hope, that danced before them still,
+Pursning Hope that danced before them still,

-And beekoned them to proceed; and with their hands
+And beckoned them to proceed; and with their hands,

 That shook and trembled piteously with age,

-Grasped at the lying shade, even till the earth
+Grasped at the lying Shade, even till the earth

-Beneath them broke, and wratt them in the grave.
+Beneath them broke, and wrapped them in the grave.

-Sometimes indeed, when Wisdom in their ear Whispered, and with its disenchanting wand Effectually touched the sorcery of their eyes, Directly pointing to the holy Tree, Where grew the food they sought, they turned surprised
+Sometimes indeed when Wisdom in their ear

+Whispered, and with its disenchanting wand,

+Effectually touched the soreery of their eyes,

+Directly pointing to the holy tree,

+Where grew the food they sought, they turned,

+surprised

 That they had missed so long what now they found.

-As one upon whose mind some new and rare Idea glances, and retires as quick,
+As one upon whose mind some new and rare

+Idea glances, and retires as quick,

-Ere memory has time to write it down:
+Ere memory has time to write it down;

-Stung with the loss, into a thoughtful cast
+Stung with the loss, into a thoughtful cast,

-He throws his face, and rubs his vexèd brow;
+He throws his face, and rubs his vexed brow;

 Searches each nook and corner of his soul

 With frequent care; reflects, and re-reflects,

 And tries to touch relations that may start

-The fugitive again; and off is foiled;
+The fugitive again; and oft is foiled;

-Till something like a seeming chance, or flight Of random fancy, when expected least, Calls back the wandered thought, long sought in vain;
+Till something like a seeming chance, or flight

+Of random fancy, when expected least,

+Calls back the wandered thought, long sought in

-Then does uncommon joy fill all his mind; And still he wonders, as he holds it fast, What lay so near he could not sooner find; So did the man rejoice, when from his eye The film of folly fell, and what he, day And night, and far and near, had idly searched, Sprang up before him suddenly displayed; So wondered why he missed the tree so long.
+vain;

+Then does uncommon joy fill all his mind;

+And still he wonders, as he holds it fast,

+What lay so near he could not sooner find:

+So did the man rejoice, when from his eye

+The film of folly fell, and what he, day

+And night, and far and near, had idly searched,

+Sprung up before him suddenly displayed;

+So wondered why he missed the tree so long.